Initial Data Analysis

 • Decisions made on outlier removal, variable selection, recoding, sampling, handling of zeros have known affects on results, and are justifiable.

-Insure yourself against accusations of data snooping, data dredging, data fishing.
+Insure yourself against accusations of data snooping, data dredging, data fishing, data leakage.

 Data screening